SomeOddCodeGuy/WilmerAI/README.md

   here?", and if the answer is 'yes' then kick off a wikipedia workflow, or if 'no' then kick off a workflow that just hits LLMs.

 - **MCP Server Tool Integration using MCPO:** New and experimental support for MCP server tool calling using MCPO, allowing tool use mid-workflow.
-Information can be found [in the Readme](Public/modules/README_MCP_TOOLS.md).
+Big thank you to [iSevenDays](https://github.com/iSevenDays) for the amazing work on this feature.
+More info can be found in the [ReadMe](Public/modules/README_MCP_TOOLS.md) .

 ## Maintainer's Note: